- Location: Iowa

 In addition, you must remember the following regulations:

 - A moped is required to display a flag that is 30 square inches and at least 5 feet from the ground to increase the vehicle's visibility while on Iowa roads.

 - It is against the law to carry a passenger on your moped.

 - When operating a moped, you cannot carry a package that prevents you from having both hands on the handlebars at all times.

 Electric- or gas-powered scooters that resemble long skateboards with handlebars, a motor, and a seat are popular among teenagers and young adults.

 Unfortunately, the Iowa Department of Transportation states that the vast majority of these vehicles do not meet the requirements for vehicle registration.
 This means that they can not be legally operated on public streets and most bike trails.
 In some locations, it may also be illegal to operate this type of vehicle on city sidewalks.

-Scooters that are two-wheeled motor vehicles with step-through frames are considered to be a type of motorcycle.
+Some scooters are considered to be a type of motorcycle.
 Some have their engines located to the forward of the seat and affixed directly to the frame.